IBMTechSales/klp-think2022-labs/1157_Liberty-VSCode/README.md

 10. Use the Liberty Dev Dashboard to **STOP** the Liberty Server in dev mode

     a.
-In VS Code, expand the LIBERTY DEV DASHBOARD section
+In VS Code, switch back to the **Explorer** view

     b.
+Expand the LIBERTY DEV DASHBOARD section

+    c.
 Right-mouse click on the **guide-getting-started** Liberty Server

-    c.
+    d.
 Select **Stop** from the menu to stop the server

     ![](./images/media/image74.png)